Black-billed cuckoo: Feeding

 These birds forage in shrubs or trees.
-They mainly eat insects, especially tent caterpillars, but also some snails, eggs of other birds and berries.
+They mainly eat insects, especially tent caterpillars, but also some snails, eggs of other birds, and berries.
 It is known to beat caterpillars against a branch before consuming them to remove some of the indigestible hairs.
-Remaining hairs accumulate in the stomach until the bird sheds the stomach lining and disgorges a pellet in a manner similar to owls.
+The remaining hairs accumulate in the stomach until the bird sheds the stomach lining and disgorges a pellet in a manner similar to owls.

 Invasive spongy moths may also serve as an important food source for black-billed cuckoos.
 Most birds cannot consume spongy moth caterpillars because of their hair-like setae however, cuckoos can consume them because of their ability to shed their abdominal lining.
 During outbreak years of these insects, the abundance of black-billed cuckoos increased on Breeding Bird Survey (BBS) routes.
-This increase is not due to higher reproductive rate because then the black-billed cuckoo populations would only increase the next year.
+This increase is not due to a higher reproductive rate because then the black-billed cuckoo populations would only increase the next year.
 The abundance is higher because the cuckoos flock towards the outbreak areas.
-This is supported by the fact that cuckoo abundance is actually lower than average in the areas surrounding the outbreaks, suggesting a large influx of the birds towards outbreaks.
+This is supported by the fact that cuckoo abundance is actually lower than average in the areas surrounding the outbreaks, suggesting a large influx of the birds towards the outbreaks.
 They are able to find these areas due to post-migratory nomadic behavior.
 Once reaching their breeding ground, they search vast expanses of forest for the most suitable breeding area, in this case, where there is an abundance of food.
-Similar patterns have also been observed during outbreaks of tent caterpillars, fall webworms and cicadas.
+Similar patterns have also been observed during outbreaks of tent caterpillars, fall webworms, and cicadas.

 Vocalization

-When they are a couple days old, the chicks can make a buzzing sound that resembles an insect and a few days later, they can make a low barking call when disturbed.
-The call of this species is 2-5 sets of "coo" notes that are high-pitched, rapid and repetitive.
+When they are a couple of days old, the chicks can make a buzzing sound that resembles an insect and a few days later, they can make a low barking call when disturbed.
+The call of this species is 2–5 sets of "coo" notes that are high-pitched, rapid, and repetitive.
 There is a slight pause between each set.
 The phonetics are often written "coo-coo-coo-coo, coo-coo-coo-coo, coo-coo-coo-coo, ...".
-Adults usually call during the day when breeding however they begin calling at night, in the middle of summer.
+Adults usually call during the day when breeding, however they begin calling at night, in the middle of summer.